Mac-Genius/minecraft-server/README.md

 * `version`: the version of the plugin to install.
 Defaults to the latest version
 * `source`: a url to the jar.
 Only needed if the plugin is not on Bukkit.org. spigotmc.org/resources links do not work because of Cloudflare!

+---

 #### build_tools

-This will setup BuildTools for creating the Bukkit and Spigot jars
+This will setup BuildTools for creating the Bukkit and Spigot jars.
+When using the spigot_server/bukkit_server resource, that resource will automatically build the jars.
+You do not need to use this.

 **Actions**